GilbertoDev/awesomeUbuntu/README.md

   <h2>Bref History of ubuntu</h2>
    <p>
-  is a Linux distribution based on Debian mostly composed of free and open-source software.[8][9][10]
-Ubuntu is officially released in three editions: Desktop,[11] Server,[12] and Core[13] for Internet of things devices[14] and robots.[15][16]
-All the editions can run on the computer alone, or in a virtual machine.[17]
-Ubuntu is a popular operating system for cloud computing, with support for OpenStack.[18]
+  is a Linux distribution based on Debian mostly composed of free and open-source software.
+Ubuntu is officially released in three editions: Desktop, Server, and Core for Internet of things devices[14] and robots.
+All the editions can run on the computer alone, or in a virtual machine.
+Ubuntu is a popular operating system for cloud computing, with support for OpenStack.
 Ubuntu's default desktop, as of version 17.10, is GNOME.
   </p>